XorTroll/Goldleaf/README.md

     - *Console memory (SAVE, SYSTEM, USER and PRODINFOF partitions)*

-    - *Remote systems (via remote tools connected to Goldleaf like Quark)*
+    - *Remote systems (via remote tools like Quark)*

+    - *USB drives (thanks to libusbhsfs)*

     - *Game savedata (check below how to mount it)*

     > Note: game savedata will be automatically unmounted when Goldleaf is exited

-    - **[Experimental, not fully stable]** *USB drives (via fsp-usb WIP Atmosphere extension)*

   - Features:

-    - Basic file operations: create, delete, copy, rename, view as hex/text, get size
+    - Basic file operations: create, delete, copy, rename, view as hex/text, get size, etc.

-    - Basic directory operations: create, delete, copy, rename, (un)set archive bit, get full size
+    - Basic directory operations: create, delete, copy, rename, (un)set archive bit, get full size, etc.

-    - Install NSP packages as applications/games, updates, etc. (**note: THIS INVOLVES BAN RISK!**)
+    - Install NSP packages as applications/games, updates, etc. (**Note: use this carefully and make sure you know what you're doing**)

     - Launch other NRO homebrews

     - Execute .bin files as RCM payloads

-    - Set JPG/JPEG files as user icons (**note: THIS INVOLVES BAN RISK!**)
+    - Set JPG/JPEG files as user icons (**Note: use this carefully and make sure you know what you're doing**)

-    - // TODO
+    - // TODO: more

 - **Content manager**: an easy-to-use but fully featured content manager: